FilipeLMF4/py4e-Project-Coursera-/README.md

 1. Run *getstar.py* to create a local database of the information gathered from the API stated above.
 2. Run *starinfo.py* to clean the data and organize the information gathered.
-3. Run the various Python files to get the intended analysis (***Not yet implemented***)
+3. Run the various Python files to get the intended analysis

+The stars.sqlite file already contains the clean data.

 * * *
 ***Please Note:***
 * Because it gathers data from the Web, an Internet connection is needed.
 Note that it might get costly if you do not have unlimited broadband!
 I accept no responsibility for any additional expense associated with this project.
 * Unfortunately, Wikisky does not have information on every star listed in the catalogue, and this is an issue I only ran into after commiting some hours into the project, so I decided to run with it as is.
 In the future, I may try to add the missing information from a different data source.
-* The project is not complete!
-I have not yet implemented all the funcionalities I intend this to have.
+* I will probably be returning to this project in the future to add more features, as I learn new things.